Ujjwalb2/investx/README.md

 # investx
-done the 2 indicators but was not able to code the 3 volatalty indicator
+done the 2 indicators but was not able to code the 3 volatality indicator